Kuwait-Delhi flight diverted to Ahmedabad following bomb threat | Business

 Kuwait-Delhi flight diverted to Ahmedabad following bomb threat

-An IndiGo flight operating from Kuwait to Delhi was diverted to Sardar Vallabhbhai Patel International Airport in Ahmedabad on Friday morning after a bomb threat was reported on board, officials at the airport said.
-The aircraft landed safely around 6.40 am with 180 passengers on board, an airport official said.
+An IndiGo flight operating from Kuwait to Delhi was diverted to the Ahmedabad airport on Friday morning after a bomb threat was reported on board, officials at the airport said.
+The aircraft landed safely at the Sardar Vallabhbhai Patel International Airport in Ahmedabad around 6.40 am with 180 passengers on board, an airport official said.

 - Country: